williamvietnguyen/williamvietnguyen.github.io/_posts/2021-05-31-basic-graph-algorithms.md

     return failure
 ```

 **A\* search** is an efficient algorithm for finding the shortest path between two vertices in a weighted graph.
 We can view it as an extension of Dijkstra's algorithm with this added heuristic that guides our search.
-For example, this heuristic can be the Euclidean distance between dest and the given vertex.
-At each iteration, it decides which vertex $$u$$ to visit next based on this value $$\text{f}(u) = \text{dist}[u] + \text{heuristic}(u)$$.
-This algorithm has a similar time complexity to Dijkstra's algorithm, although it is likely to terminate earlier due to pruning paths along its search.
+For example, this heuristic can be the Euclidean distance between destination and the given vertex.
+At each iteration, it decides which vertex $$u$$ to visit next based on this value $$\text{f}(u) = \text{dist}[u] + \text{heuristic}(u).$$ This algorithm has a similar time complexity to Dijkstra's algorithm, although it is likely to terminate earlier due to pruning paths along its search.

 ```
 bellman_ford(G = (V, E), src):